Skip to content

 Unless the selected test is not supported for the target board, the test program should compile.

-When you run the above commands, you will see that all the output files generated by twister are stored in a folder called “twister-out”.
-The folder name is automatically renamed to “twister-out.X” (e.g. “twister-out.1”) if another folder already exists.
-You can choose to write the results to a specific folder by adding the -O OUTDIR option to any twister command, in which case the “OUTDIR” folder will be cleaned before the test is executed.
+Running the above commands will show you that all the output files generated by twister are stored in a folder called “twister-out”.
+Older folders are automatically renamed to “twister-out.X” (e.g. “twister-out.1”) when a new test is run.
+You can specify a different folder for the results by adding the -O OUTDIR option to any twister command, in which case the “OUTDIR” folder will be cleared before the test begins.

 Running Tests on Physical Device